GameDevRichtofen-G/Everything-about-Neural-Networks-/README.md

 ![Description](https://latex.codecogs.com/svg.image?{\color{white}Yreal_{i},_{k}}) = One-hot encoded actual class label (1 if sample i belongs to class k otherwise 0)

 ![Description](https://latex.codecogs.com/svg.image?{\color{white}Ypred_{i},_{k}}) = Predicted probability for class k

+#### Optimizer

+optimizer is a operation that will adjust weight and bias to reduce the amount of the `loss` for certain prediction